-Queen’s tears bromeliad (Bilbergia nutans) is a rainbow-colored tropical plant that produces upright clumps of trumpet-shaped, grayish-green leaves.
-Arching stems bear pink bracts and lime-green petals rimmed in royal blue.
+Queen’s tears bromeliad (Bilbergia nutans) is a rainbow-colored tropical plant that produces upright clumps of trumpet-shaped, grayish green leaves.
+Arching stems bear pink bracts and lime green petals rimmed in royal blue.
 Each long-lasting flower displays a long yellow stamen.
 Also known as friendship plant, Queen’s tears bromeliads multiply readily and are easily propagated for sharing.
 Read on to learn how to grow a queen’s tears plant.

 Growing Queen’s Tears Plants

 Native to South America, queen’s tears is an epiphytic plant that grows primarily on trees but is also found growing on forest floors.
 It absorbs most of its moisture and nutrients through the flowers and leaves and not from the shallow roots.
 To grow queen’s tears indoors, plant it in a container filled with potting mix formulated for bromeliads or orchids.
 If you want to propagate queen’s tears for sharing, separate an offshoot from a mature plant with a sterile knife or razor blade.
 Plant the offshoot in its own pot.
 For best results, the offshoot should be at least one-third the height of the parent plant.
 Place the plant in bright, indirect light throughout most of the year, but move it into light shade during the summer.

 Caring for Queen’s Tears